yyvess/jsconf/README.md

 Library is built on the top off the Typesafe config.

-This Library is under development !!!
+This Library is under development.

+Your comment are welcome !

 ## Overview